Sculpture:Inspired By Life

 The course explores a variety of different materials, methods and concepts of sculpture.

-We will work from the life model for the first six weeks.
+We will develop work inspired by life for the first six weeks.
 In the latter part ideas will be developed from the initial studies.

 It may be that you will want to develop your work as a carving in wood, or perhaps as a cast in plaster or cement (or even bronze using the castle foundry free wax offer) - please talk to your tutor about these additional costs.